HemanthKumarPotluri/project-cicd-CI-CD-Pipeline---PHK/project/README.md

 🥅 Goals

-- Build a Docker image for each component
+- Build a Docker image for each component.

 - Verify you can run a container from each image